simular-ai/simular-ai.github.io/index.md

 Get content from the subtree rooted at this element.

 ### format
 Format of the returned content.
-Options are: "flat", "json", "xml"
+Options are: "flat", "json", "xml", "xmlSlim"

 ## Return Value

-If `inElement` argument is given or the frontmost window was used (because neither `inConcept` nor

-`inElement` was given), then returns a single String.
+If `inElement` argument is given or the frontmost window was used (because neither `inConcept` nor `inElement` was given), then returns a single String.
 Otherwise, returns a [String] array with one String per root element.

 ## Discussion